 With a full schedule of events, questions are sure to arise.
 We’ve got the answers, plus tips to make the most of the weekend.

-The parade will start at 13th Street and Woodlawn Avenue and head north on Woodlawn to 17th Street.
+The parade will start at 5:30 p.m.
+EDT at 17th Street and Woodlawn Avenue and head south on Woodlawn to 7th Street, ending with a pep rally in Dunn Meadow.
 Kick off the weekend with this iconic, family-friendly event!

 Parking on campus and in Bloomington can be a breeze when you know what to expect; however, things might get a little tricky during Homecoming weekend.
 View a campus map and get additional info.